agilscripts/Large-Language-Model-LLM-Fine-Tuned-on-H-1B-Visa-Data-Using-GPT-2/README.md

 - **Git LFS**: Used for tracking large files like the fine-tuned model weights.
 - **Data Preprocessing**: Performed advanced data cleaning and feature engineering for generating training data.

+## Data Source:
+The data used for fine-tuning the GPT-2 model comes from the H-1B Visa Applications dataset.
+This dataset provides detailed information on H-1B visa applications from various employers across multiple years.
+You can access the dataset here: https://www.kaggle.com/datasets/nsharan/h-1b-visa

 ## Future Enhancements

 - **Cloud Deployment**: Deploy the model to **AWS Lambda**, **Google Cloud**, or **Azure** for scalable real-time interaction.
 - **Expanded Dataset**: Fine-tune the model on a broader range of visa-related data to enhance response diversity.
-- **Enhanced Query Processing**: Implement NLP techniques for more sophisticated question understanding and response generation.
+- **Improved Query Processing**: Implement NLP techniques for more sophisticated question understanding and response generation.